* N.Korea says it tested intercontinental ballistic missile

 * Japan's Abe says N.Korea ignoring repeated warnings

-* Trump: "Perhaps China will put a heavy move on North Korea" (Adds China foreign ministry comment)
+* Trump: "Perhaps China will put a heavy move on North Korea" (Adds Chinese, analyst comment)

-SEOUL, July 4 (Reuters) - North Korea said on Tuesday it successfully test-launched an intercontinental ballistic missile (ICBM), which flew a trajectory that an expert said could allow a weapon to hit the U.S. state of Alaska.
+SEOUL, July 4 (Reuters) - North Korea said on Tuesday it successfully test-launched an intercontinental ballistic missile (ICBM) for the first time, which flew a trajectory that experts said could allow a weapon to hit the U.S. state of Alaska.

-The launch comes days before leaders from the Group of 20 nations are due to discuss steps to rein in Pyongyang's weapons programmes, which the North has pursued in defiance of U.N.
+The launch came days before leaders from the Group of 20 nations were due to discuss steps to rein in North Korea's weapons program, which it has pursued in defiance of U.N.
 Security Council sanctions.

-Officials from South Korea, Japan and the United States said the missile landed in Japan's Exclusive Economic Zone (EEZ) after being launched near an airfield in Panghyon, about 100 km (60 miles) northwest of the North's capital, Pyongyang.
+Officials from South Korea, Japan and the United States said the missile landed in the sea in Japan's Exclusive Economic Zone after being launched on a high trajectory from near an airfield northwest of the North's capital, Pyongyang.

-"The test launch was conducted at the sharpest angle possible and did not have any negative effect on neighbouring countries," North Korea's state media said in a statement.
+"The test launch was conducted at the sharpest angle possible and did not have any negative effect on neighboring countries," North Korea's state media said in a statement.

-The North also said its missiles were now capable of striking anywhere in the world.
+The North said its missiles were now capable of striking anywhere in the world.

-South Korean President Moon Jae-in, who convened a national security council meeting, said the missile was believed to be an intermediate range type, but the military was also looking at the possibility it was an ICBM.
+South Korean President Moon Jae-in, who convened a national security council meeting, said earlier the missile was believed to be an intermediate-range type, but the military was looking into the possibility it was an ICBM.

-Stock markets in both South Korea and Japan fell after the missile launch, with the Kospi ending down 0.6 percent and Japan's Nikkei share average ending down 0.1 percent.
+Stock markets in both South Korea and Japan fell, with the Kospi ending down 0.6 percent and Japan's Nikkei share average ending down 0.1 percent.

-Japan's Prime Minister Shinzo Abe said on Tuesday he will ask the presidents of China and Russia to play more constructive roles in efforts to stop the Pyongyang's arms programme.
+Japan's Prime Minister Shinzo Abe said he would ask the presidents of China and Russia to play more constructive roles in efforts to stop Pyongyang's arms program.

 "Leaders of the world will gather at the G20 meeting.
 I would like to strongly call for solidarity of the international community on the North Korean issue," Abe told reporters.

-Japan said on Monday the United States, South Korea and Japan will have a trilateral summit on North Korea at the G20.
-China's leader Xi Jinping will also be at the July 7-8 meeting in Hamburg, Germany.
+Japan said on Monday the United States, South Korea and Japan would have a trilateral summit on North Korea at the G20.
+Chinese President Xi Jinping will also be at the July 7-8 meeting in Hamburg, Germany.

-White House officials said Trump was briefed on the latest launch, which took place hours before Independence Day celebrations in the United States.
-North Korea has previously fired missiles around this holiday.
+The launch took place hours before the Independence Day celebrations in the United States.
+North Korea has in the past fired missiles around this time.

-Pyongyang has conducted missile-related activities at an unprecedented pace since the start of last year, but analysts had thought it was years away from having a nuclear-tipped ICBM. capable of hitting the United States.
+Despite the unprecedented pace of tests since the start of last year, analysts have said they believed North Korea was years away from having a nuclear-tipped ICBM capable of hitting the United States.

 North Korea is also trying to develop intermediate-range missiles capable of hitting U.S. bases in the Pacific.
 The last North Korean launches before Tuesday were of land-to-sea cruise missiles on June 8.

-David Wright, co-director of the Global Security Program at the U.S.-based Union of Concerned Scientists, said the assessments of the flight time and distance suggest the missile might have been launched on a "very highly lofted" trajectory of more than 2,800 km.
+David Wright, co-director of the Global Security Program at the U.S.-based Union of Concerned Scientists, said the assessments of the Tuesday flight time and distance suggested the missile might was launched on a "very highly lofted" trajectory of more than 2,800 km.

 The same missile could reach a maximum range of roughly 6,700 km on a standard trajectory, Wright said in a blog post.

-South Korea's President Moon Jae-in said on Monday in a meeting with former U.S. president Barack Obama that North Korea now faces its "last opportunity" to engage in talks with the outside world.
+South Korea's Moon said on Monday North Korea now faced its "last opportunity" to engage in talks with the outside world.

-North Korea has conducted four missile tests since Moon took office in May, vowing to use dialogue as well as pressure to bring Pyongyang's nuclear and missile programmes under control.
+North Korea has conducted four ballistic missile tests since Moon took office in May, vowing to use dialog as well as pressure to bring Pyongyang's nuclear and missile programs under control.

-Earlier this week, North Korea was a key topic in phone calls between U.S. President Donald Trump and the leaders of China and Japan.
-Leaders of both Asian countries reaffirmed their commitment to a denuclearised Korean Peninsula.
+This week, North Korea was a major topic in phone calls between Trump and the leaders of China and Japan, both of whom reaffirmed their commitment to a denuclearised Korean Peninsula.

-Trump has recently suggested he was running out of patience with China's modest steps to pressure North Korea.
+Trump has recently suggested he was running out of patience with China's efforts to pressure North Korea.

-(Reporting by Jack Kim and Christine Kim; Additional reporting by Kiyoshi Takenaka and Elaine Lies in TOKYO, Ayesha Rascoe in WASHINGTON; Editing by Lincoln Feast and Bill Tarrant)
+(Additional reporting by Soyoung Kim in SEOUL, Kiyoshi Takenaka and Elaine Lies in TOKYO, Ben Blanchard in BEIJING and Ayesha Rascoe in WASHINGTON; Editing by Bill Tarrant, Robert Birsel)